Ordisoftware/Hebrew-Letters/README.md

 - Fix UI colors.
 - Change all TextBox for UndoRedoTextBox to have the new context menu.
 - Remove advanced undo/redo due to a problem that requires a complete rewrite to have the cursor not misplaced in certain cases.
+- Add permanent database file locking while running one or more instances of the application.
 - Add usage statistics form in tools menu.
 - Add option to enable or disable message boxes sounds.
 - Improve message boxes.